modir/laminas-book/docs/appearance.md

 appearance).
 Bootstrap is freely distributed under the [Apache License v.2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

+!!! note
-> Twitter Bootstrap is shipped with Laminas Skeleton Application, so you
-> can use it out of the box.
-Alternatively, you can download the newest
-> version of Bootstrap from the project's [official page](http://getbootstrap.com/).
+    Twitter Bootstrap is shipped with Laminas Skeleton Application, so you can use it out of the box.
+Alternatively, you can download the newest version of Bootstrap from the project's [official page](http://getbootstrap.com/).
-> At the moment of writing this book, the latest version is v.3.x.
+    At the moment of writing this book, the latest version is v.5.x.

 Generally, the Bootstrap does the following things: